Norfolk house fire injures one person, kills dog

 NORFOLK, Va. — Fire investigators are working to determine the cause of an early morning fire that killed a dog and sent one person to the hospital.

-Norfolk Fire-Rescue encountered a heavy volume of fire and dense smoke at the home in the 1400 block of Morris Crescent around 1:30 Monday morning.
+Norfolk Fire-Rescue encountered a heavy volume of fire and dense smoke at the home in the 1400 block of Morris Crescent around 1:30 a.m.
+Monday.

+Neighbor Richard Wambold said he watched in shock as firefighters helped the people inside the home.

+“You're always horrified to see something like this happen in your neighborhood, but we were very relieved to see so many people coming to help," said Wambold.

+His wife also did all she could to help the firefighters by leaving coffee out for them to drink.

+“We're very happy to do our very small part in helping out,” Wambold said.

 One person inside the home was transported to Sentara Norfolk General Hospital with serious injuries.
-A second person did not require medical attention.
+A second person inside the home didn't require medical attention.

 The dog died from smoke inhalation.